typedb/typedb-docs/00-general/04-quickstart.md

 #### Retrieve the full name of everyone who has travelled to a location using [Grakn Console](../02-console/01-console.md)

-Using the open console, ask for a read transaction for the `social_network` database:
+Using the open console, open a read transaction for the `social_network` database:
 ```
 > transaction social_network data read
 social_network::data::read>